gadgetron/gadgetron/doc/source/using.md

     mrd_to_stream -i testdata.h5 | gadgetron --from_stream -c default.xml | stream_to_mrd -o out.h5

-Also, A more complicated reconstruction can be formulated by chaining compatible reconstruction configurations, for instance a chain which produces complex images can be converted to floats images, and then to short images later.
+Also, a more complicated reconstruction can be formulated by chaining compatible reconstruction configurations, for instance a chain which produces complex images can be converted to floats images, and then to short images later:

     mrd_to_stream -i testdata.h5 | gadgetron --from_stream -c Generic_Cartesian_Grappa_Complex.xml | gadgetron --from_stream -c stream_complex_to_float.xml | gadgetron --from_stream -c stream_float_to_short.xml |  stream_to_mrd -o out.h5